Born: February 23, 1981

 Josh has also starred in some pretty major feature films, including Ice Age: Continental Drift (2012), Thanks for Sharing (2012) Jobs (2013), The Internship (2013) and his biggest movie to date: 2013's Frozen.
 Also in 2013, it was announced that Josh would play comedian Sam Kinison in a biopic, as well as co-write and star in the film version of Gilligan's Island.
 Both films are still in the early planning stages.

 The multi-talented actor can more recently be heard lending his voice towards the 2016 video game-turned-animated feature The Angry Birds Movie.
 In 2017, he also lent his voice to act alongside Dennis Quaid in the family drama A Dog's Purpose.
 He also portrays LeFou in the live-action adaptation of Beauty and the Beast.
+He would then go on the have roles in other 2017 films such as Murder on the Orient Express (2017) and Marshall (2017).

 Josh has been married to actress Ida Darvish since 2008, with whom he has two children.